dgeb/json-api/format/index.md

 ### Alternative URLs

-Alternative URLs for resources **MAY** optionally be specified in responses with `"href"` attributes or URL templates.
+Alternative URLs for resources **MAY** optionally be specified in responses with `"href"` members or URL templates.

 ### Relationship URLs